gashiartim/minipad/DEPLOYMENT.md

 1. **Create PostgreSQL Service**
    - In Coolify dashboard, create a new PostgreSQL service
    - Note the connection details
-   - Ensure the database name is `notepad`
+   - Use the default `postgres` database name

 2. **Create Application**
    - Add new application in Coolify